GoogleCloudPlatform/opentelemetry-operations-js/docs/releasing.md

 lerna publish --skip-npm --skip-git
 ```

+Then, bump any `version.ts` files (find them by running `git ls-files
+"**version.ts"`) to match the new version in that package's `package.json`.
+TODO: automate or removate tedious step.

 Ensure that the version being bumped to is `x.y.z`.
 This should create some unstaged changes.

 ## Create a new commit